 - Top, bottom, left and right margins of at least 1 inch.

-- If the table or picture is presented on a separate page of the body of writing (eg at the end of the manuscript), the authors should refer to the sections in the text, the place of the inclusion of tables or drawings
+- If the table or picture is presented on a separate page of the body of writing (eg at the end of the manuscript), the authors should refer to the sections within the text, the place of the inclusion of tables or drawings

 - Each table or picture is numbered, the title corresponds to the contents of the table or image and the source of the quotation (if relevant).